 I am an avid autodidact.
 I have independently studied a wide array of topics such as molecular biology and genetics, applied probability, biochemistry, microbiology, digital artwork, endocrinology, protein engineering, MATLAB and Python, science fiction, CRISPR biotechnology, graph theory, insect neuroscience (i.e. Drosophila and bees), computational neuroscience, quantum mechanics, topology, medicinal chemistry, nanotechnology (e.g. nanoparticle superlattices and upconversion nanoparticles), techniques in microscopy (i.e. light-sheet and two-photon), optics and microscopy, digital electronics, Lagrangian and Hamiltonian mechanics, structural virology, molecular virology, and many more.

-My personal philosophy most closely aligns with transhumanism, positive existentialism, rational romanticism, scientism, equality feminism, technological utopianism, atheism, panpsychism, individualism, and kindness.
+My personal philosophy most closely aligns with transhumanism, radical centrism, positive existentialism, rational romanticism, scientism, liberal feminism, heavily-regulated capitalism with social safety nets, secular humanism, technogaianism and bright green environmentalism, longtermism, technological utopianism, technoprogressivism, physicalism, panpsychism, and kindness.

-I am actively working towards making that future the best that it can be.
+I am actively working towards making the future the best that it can be.
 Get your head in the clouds, the future is only limited by the imagination!